 What Are The Causes Of Subchorionic Hematoma?

 The exact cause of SCH is not yet known.
-It is assumed to be the result of a preexisting autoimmune disease or immunological factors (4).
+It is assumed to be the result of a preexisting autoimmune disease or immunological factors.

-The condition could go unnoticed but with vaginal bleeding.
+The condition could go unnoticed but for vaginal bleeding.

 What Are the Symptoms Of Subchorionic Hematoma?

 One of the most common symptoms of subchorionic hematoma is vaginal bleeding.
 It can be either in the form of spotting or heavy bleeding.
-The bleeding may come along with severe abdominal pain or dizziness.
+The bleeding may come along with severe abdominal pain or dizziness and cramping.

 However, you may not know the reason behind the vaginal bleeding as hematoma can only be detected in an ultrasound scan.